MiKTeX/miktex/README.md

 This will install MiKTeX in the `/usr/local`-prefixed directory tree.

-### Relocating the installation

-On Unix-like platforms, you can use the `DESTDIR` mechanism in order to relocate the whole installation:

-    make DESTDIR=/home/jane install

-This will install everything using the installation prefix (`CMAKE_INSTALL_PREFIX`) prepended with the `DESTDIR` value, which finally gives `/home/jane/usr/local`.

-The `DESTDIR` mechanism is helpful if you want to understand what `make install` installs where.

-## First steps

 ### Symbolic links

 Most of the MiKTeX executables are prefixed with `miktex-`.
 For